3mcd/javelin/docs-src/content/ecs/entities.md

 ## World Operations

 In the example above, `world.tick()` was called each time entity was modified.
 Operations like creating and destroying entities, as well as attaching and detaching components, are deferred until the next `world.tick()` call.
-This is done to improve the reliability of systems, so that systems never "miss" changes to entities, discussed in the [Filtering](/ecs/filtering) section.
-Each of these changes is represented by a `WorldOp`.
+This is done to improve the predictability of systems, so that systems never miss changes to entities, discussed in the [Filtering](/ecs/filtering) section.

+Each of these changes is represented by a `WorldOp` object.
 You can review the types of operations in [world_op.ts](https://github.com/3mcd/javelin/blob/master/packages/ecs/src/world_op.ts).
 These objects are used in the Javelin network protocol to synchronize entities reliably between client and server.